swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 ## Proposed Solution

-We propose two additions to the feature set of property wrappers in order to improve consistency with the model adopted in SE-0293.
+We propose two additions to the feature set of property wrappers that will improve consistency with the SE-0293 model.
 First, we propose an update to the rules of the synthesized memberwise initializer for types with wrapped properties such that wrapper attributes are mapped directly into the initializer
-For example, a type such as this one from TSPL:
+For example, a type such as this one from [TSPL](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617):

 ```swift
 struct MixedRectangle {